ioos/APIRUS/use_cases.rst

 * Be able to create these objects from local netcdf files or remote opendap datasets (and eventually other services like CDMremote).

-* Ablity to create these objects directly from code -- i.e. not dependent on a netccf file existing.
+* Ability to create these objects directly from code -- i.e. not dependent on a netcdf file existing.
 This opens the door to other arbitrary file format.

 * check for compliance with SGRID or UGRID and if valid, return the appropriate object.